Systems-Modeling/SysML-v2-Release/install/eclipse/README.md

 4. To show SysML diagrams, in `Window > Show View > Other...` select the PlantUML view.
 The diagram rendered in the view is relative to the text selected in the active SysML editor view.
 Tree (BDD-like), interconnection (IBD-like) and state machine views are currently supported.

-**Release Note:** While performance has improved further in this release, there are still cases in which the processing of a file with several name resolution errors can take a long time, particularly if the `Quantities and Units` library is being used.

 ## Initializing new model projects